StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/architecture.md

 ### `CloudFormationPlugin`

 `CloudFormationPlugin` is an extension of the `ToscanaPlugin` class representing the CloudFormation platform.
-The platform properties of the CloudFormation plugin are the `AWS Region` which determines where the transformed model will run in, the `AWS Access Key ID` and the `AWS Secret Key` which are the credentials used to communicate with AWS during the transform phase of the transformation lifecycle and the `AWS Keypair` which, if set to true, makes sure that the EC2 instances can be accessed via SSH with a valid [AWS EC2 Keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+The following are the platform properties of the CloudFormation plugin:

+- The `AWS Region` which determines where the transformed model will run in
+- The `AWS Access Key ID` and the `AWS Secret Key` which are the credentials used to communicate with AWS during the transform phase of the transformation lifecycle
+- The `AWS Keypair` which, if set to true, makes sure that the EC2 instances can be accessed via SSH with a valid [AWS EC2 Keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
 > **Note**: If the `AWS KeyPair` property is set to **true**, the name of your AWS EC2 Keypair must be manually replaced in the `create-stack.sh` script of the [target artifact](deployment/target-artifact.md#scripts) before deployment.

 ### `CloudFormationLifecycle`

 `CloudFormationLifecycle` is an extension of the `AbstractLifecycle` class which contains the lifecycle phases that are executed if the user initiates the transformation procedure.
-When the lifecycle is constructed, the `CloudFormationModule` is initiated with the `fileAccess` and platform properties from the `TransformationContext` which is passed to the lifecycle as a parameter.
-The `model` field is also set with `EffectiveModel` from the `TransformationContext` which is later used during the lifecycle phases as a basis for the transformation.
 For further information about the behaviour of the CloudFormation plugin during each of these phases, please refer to the [transformation workflow](transformation/transformation-workflow.md).

 ### `CloudFormationModule`